flyx/Nova-TeX-Suite/README.md

 - folding of `\begin` / `\end` (LaTeX)
 - folding of `\start` / `\stop` (ConTeXt)
 - environment name suggestions (LaTeX)
-- tasks for building and viewing the resulting PDF via `latexmk` (LaTeX)
+- tasks for building and live PDF preview (ConTeXt, LaTeX via `latexmk`)

-### Building and Viewing the PDF
+## Building and Viewing the PDF

+For viewing the document, you need the PDF viewer [Skim](https://skim-app.sourceforge.io) which, unlike Preview, supports SyncTeX.
+It is recommended to position Nova and Skim side-by-side to use the continuous preview mode.
+The PDF view does not integrate into the Nova window.

+### LaTeX

 You will need a TeX distribution installed on your system.
 This extension has been tested and is known to work with [MacTeX](https://www.tug.org/mactex/).
 In particular, it uses [latexmk](http://personal.psu.edu/~jcc8/software/latexmk/) to build the document.
-For viewing the document, you need the PDF viewer [Skim](https://skim-app.sourceforge.io) which, unlike Preview, supports SyncTeX.

 If your workspace contains a `latexmkrc` or `.latexmkrc` file, a task will automatically be created for it.
 At the very minimum, your `[.]latexmkrc` file should take care of the following: